superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 ### Hyperparameters

-The ratio of positive to negative samples in the training data is a variable hyperparameter (a parameter whose value is set before the learning process begins) that can be optimized to fine tune to get better embeddings - i.e., better performanace.
-There are many other hyperparameters we can use to fine tune - for example, embedding size - called `vector_size` in Gensim, which we've seen already.
+The ratio of positive to negative samples in the training data is a variable hyperparameter (a parameter whose value is set before the learning process begins) that can be optimized to fine-tune to get better embeddings - i.e., better performance.
+There are many other hyperparameters we can use to fine-tune - for example, embedding size - called `vector_size` in Gensim, which we've seen already.
 Another important hyperparameter is `window_size`, which enlarges the focus of the model, allowing us to take account of not just the immediate clickstream hotel neighbors but also those two or three steps away from the "focus" hotel.

 ## Conclusion